Andrewsy1004/hexagonal-architecture/README.md

 </p>

 ## 📦 Description
-This project is a NestJS-based backend application that provides that uses hexagonal architecture. to manage users.
+This project is a NestJS-based backend application that uses hexagonal architecture. to manage users.
 It is a simple application that allows you to create, update, and delete users.

 ## 🚀 Getting started